pedropb/machine-learning-nanodegree/classes/welcome-to-the-nano-degree/class-notes-welcome-to-the-mlnd-program.md

 In machine learning, we create an agent that is trained and can figure patterns by itself.

 For example, in traditional programming, we would write code that would use a static set of algorithms to identify certain features in a image and figure out if it was a determinate person or not.
 In machine learning, we code an agent that is trained with a bunch of pictures and figure by itself how to identify a certain person.

+# Program Outline

+- Machine Learning and AI entire landscape
+- Building model and validation
+- Nuts and bolts of machine learning: different tools for different kinds of problems and when to use them
+- Personnal Project using all the knowledge gathered during the program.